-Mandatory Units J13G 74 Building Services Engineering: Introduction to Safe Working Practices J13L 74 Building Services Engineering: Employability Skills F1L6 10 Plumbing Services: An Introduction

-J14F 74 Construction Crafts: Practical Copper Pipework J148 74 Construction Crafts: Plumbing
+Mandatory Units J13G 74 Building Services Engineering: Introduction to Safe Working Practices J13L 74 Building Services Engineering: Employability Skills F1L6 10 Plumbing Services: An Introduction J14F 74 Construction Crafts: Practical Copper Pipework J148 74 Construction Crafts: Plumbing

-- Pre-Apprenticeship NPA Plumbing Skills (Level 5) - Certificate Renewable Technologies (Level 6) - Building Trades Fast Track (Incorporating NPA in Construction Craft & Technician)
+- Pre-Apprenticeship NPA Plumbing Skills (Level 5) - NC Building Services (Level 6) - Building Trades Fast Track (Incorporating NPA in Construction Craft & Technician)

-The National 4 Skills for Work Building Services Engineering course has been designed as the starting point of a Building Services Engineering (BSE) career pathway.
-The course can lead directly on to the National Progression Award: Building Services Engineering at SCQF level 5 (Pre-Apprenticeship - NPA Plumbing Skills), and then to the Certificate Renewable Technologies at SCQF level 6, which will be delivered in the college environment.
+Preparation for Plumbing course has been designed as the starting point of a Plumbing career pathway.
+The course can lead directly on to the Pre-Apprenticeship - NPA Plumbing Skills (Level 5) or Future Skills College NPA Plumbing Skills (Level 5), and then to the NC Building Service Engineering at SCQF level 6.
+All of which will be delivered in the college environment.
 Successful completion of the course would allow pupils to apply for employment within the sector, as appropriate.

 The course includes practical plumbing units where pupils will learn a variety of skills required for the plumbing industry through these specific units.
 In addition, they will develop skills and attitudes that enhance employability, not just in the construction industry, but in employment generally.
-In the mandatory section, the Employability Skills unit addresses several practical and employability skills, these can be practised and developed across all the units in the course.

-Unit Description Building Services Pupils will identify the fundamental Health and Safety requirements of Engineering: the Building Services Engineering (BSE) sector, and how to recognise Introduction to Safe and respond appropriately to common hazards and accidents in the Working Practices BSE environment.
+Unit Description Building Services Pupils will identify the fundamental Health and Safety requirements of Engineering: the Building Services Engineering (BSE) sector, and how to recognise and Introduction to Safe respond appropriately to common hazards and accidents in the BSE Working Practices environment.
 Pupils will also learn how to apply safe working practices relevant to the BSE sector.
 Building Services Pupils are required to develop work practices and attitudes that Engineering: enhance their employability.
 They will have opportunities to review the Employability Skills skills they have developed Plumbing Services: An This unit requires pupils to select the correct tools and materials used Introduction within the plumbing industry.
-Construction Crafts: The unit is based on practical workshop activities in plumbing work Practical Copper such as cutting, fitting and connecting and assembling copper Pipework pipework.
-Learners will also develop safe working practices and general skills which will enhance employability.
+Construction Crafts: The unit is based on practical workshop activities in plumbing work such Practical Copper as cutting, fitting and connecting and assembling copper pipework.
+Pipework Learners will also develop safe working practices and general skills which will enhance employability.
 Construction Crafts: The unit is based on practical workshop activities which involve the Plumbing selection and use of a range of relevant tools and materials in plumbing work.
 The unit involves cutting, fitting and connecting plastic pipework Practical Skills: This unit will build on the skills learned in other practical units and help Plumbing Skills them see the practical applications of these skills.

 Assessment in this course will be based on a range of practical workshop activities, supported by assessor observation checklists and pupil self-checking of quality.
-Closed book supervised assessments will be carried out for the electrical theoretical work.
 In the Employability Skills unit, pupils will carry out self-evaluation on a range of skills, review their progress and identify action points.
 They will also demonstrate that they can put action points into practice.